OleKirs/devops-netology/hw_03.5/README.md

 logout
 Connection to 127.0.0.1 closed.
 PS D:\VBox\VMs\DevOps2021> vagrant destroy
-    default: Are you sure you want to destroy the 'default' VM? [y/N] ==> default: Forcing shutdown of VM...
+    default: Are you sure you want to destroy the 'default' VM? [y/N] у ==> default: Forcing shutdown of VM...
 ==> default: Destroying VM and associated drives..
 ```